Costinteo/osds-lab/lab3/README.md

 Anyways, check your booking information in `ex1.c`.
 I am not sure you have a ticket.
 Make sure you have ASLR turned off using `../util/toggle-aslr.sh`.
 Also, compile with `make ex1`.

+This program can be solved with ROP gadgets as well, but I would prefer that you solve it without them.

 **[Q2]**: Explore the program.
 What does it do?
 Where is the vulnerability?

 **[Q3]**: How does ret2libc fit into this?
 What are some nice libc functions for exploitation?